SUSTAINABLE MOBILITY PLAN

 Iberdrola with smart mobility

-Iberdrola has launched its Sustainable Mobility Plan with the goal of contributing to a rational use of means of transport.
+Iberdrola continues supporting its Sustainable Mobility Plan with the goal of contributing to a rational use of means of transport.

 The Sustainable Mobility Plan is part of the commitment made by the company in its Sustainability Policy [PDF], approved by its Board of Directors in 2013 and updated in April 2016, which requires the assumption of policies that promote sustainable exploitation of the group's corporate purpose.